 Why South Korea's President Demands a World Cup Investigation After the Team's Early Exit

 After South Korea crashed out of the 2026 World Cup in the group stage — losing 1-0 to South Africa in a game they only needed to draw to advance — President Lee Jae Myung publicly called for the government to investigate the team’s failure.
 His stated reasoning is that large sums of taxpayer money fund the national team, the result was a national embarrassment, and the circumstances behind it, including how the head coach was hired, need to be examined.
 In the fallout, head coach Hong Myung-bo resigned.
-Here’s what happened, why the president stepped in, and what an investigation could actually look at.
+Here’s what happened, why the president stepped in, and what the investigation is now examining.

 What happened to South Korea at the 2026 World Cup?